Building A Mantle

-Welcome to the second week of the ORC: Building A Mantle!
+Welcome to the second week of the One Room Challenge where we are, Building A Mantle!

-Welcome to week 2 the 2020 fall season of the ORC: Building A Mantle.
+Welcome to week 2 the 2020 fall season of the One Room Challenge this week we are; Building A Mantle.
 This season we are designing our library space and this week we are currently building the mantle for our new electric wall mounted fireplace.

 WEEKS AT A GLANCE: